linx-software/hubspot/README.md

 ## Usage
 #### Export submission to googlesheet
 Retrieve all submissions from Hubspot for a particular form and write them to googlesheet.
-This will allow Users without a Hubspot account to easily view the googlsheet.
+This will allow users without a Hubspot account to easily view the googlsheet.

 To write out all the submission on your instance of Hubspot for a form to a sheet in googlesheet: